 In addition to an unlimited number of languages, SingleFeeder offers a whole range of practical management options.
 For example, a statistics function provides precise information on the expected translation effort for one or more documents at any time.
 Smart database structures guarantee a flexible workflow with simultaneous quality assurance.
 Correction reports record changes in source texts and translations clearly and concisely, for full control at all times.
 This means that translation processes can be made much more efficient and, for example, parts of the documentation that have already been completed can already be included in the translation.
 Possible changes can also be integrated retrospectively with just a few clicks.

 The SingleFeeder database performs the functions of an in-house translation memory.
 It can also be used to store terminology that is automatically delivered to the translation.
 Even if several translators work on the documents, identical content will be translated only once.
 This maintains consistency and quality.

 Single source publishing

-Save your cash with the integrated translation management.
-Redundant repeated translations are finally banned thanks to this intelligent function.
-SingleFeeder identifies just those texts that are not language neutral and that have actually been changed.
-This will substantially reduce your translation costs and leave you in full control of your entire authoring process.
+Save money with the integrated translation management.
+Thanks to this smart function, superfluous multiple translations are finally a thing of the past.
+SingleFeeder identifies those text sections that are not language-neutral and have actually been changed.
+This reduces translation costs noticeably and gives you more control over authoring processes.

 - Integrated translation memory

-- Correct typing errors in all documents with only a few mouse clicks
+- Correct spelling mistakes in all documents with a few mouse clicks

-In this presentation, learn how to create a foreign-language text using terms of your own language.
+This presentation will show you how to write a foreign-language text using words from your language.